Debt Collection Laws in Massachusetts

 • Contacting you directly if you're represented by a lawyer.

 • Calling you at times other than your regular waking hours.
 (Waking hours are presumed to be between 8:00 a.m. and 9:00 p.m.
-Though if your waking hours are different than these hours and you tell the debt collector that, then they can't contact you outside of your actual normal waking hours.)
+However, if your waking hours are different than these hours and you tell the debt collector that, then they can't contact you outside of your actual normal waking hours.)

-• Going to your home at times other than your normal waking hours, and visiting you more than once in any 30-day period for each debt—unless you give permission for additional visits.
+• Going to your home at times other than your normal waking hours and visiting you more than once in any 30-day period for each debt unless you give permission for additional visits.

-• Threatening that nonpayment will result in arrest or imprisonment, or any action that it can't legally take or that the collector doesn't intend to take.
+• Threatening that nonpayment will result in arrest or imprisonment or any action that it can't legally take or that the collector doesn't intend to take.

 • Using profane or obscene language.
 (940 Code Mass.
 Regs.
 7.04).